 If a mining activity does not qualify as a trade or business, then it is considered “hobby income” and reported Line 21 as “other income.”
 Mining expenses for hobby income have to be deducted separately on Schedule A as a miscellaneous itemized expense.

-Note: If you need assistance determining whether your mining activity qualifies as a trade or business, schedule an appointment for a tax consultation to speak with our tax attorney.
+Each method has advantages and disadvantages depending on the circumstances.
+If you need assistance determining which is best for you, schedule an appointment for a tax consultation to speak with our tax attorney.

 As property, bitcoin might be eligible for tax deferment under Section 1031 of the tax code.
 This code section provides that gain or loss is not recognized on exchanges of “like-kind property,” and therefore such exchanges are tax-free.

 The question, therefore, is whether different cryptocurrencies qualify as “like-kind property.”
 Presently, there is nothing in the tax code or regulations that specifically answers this question, either in the affirmative or the negative.

 As a result, “like-kind” status for cryptocurrency is highly uncertain.
 Although there is nothing directly opposing it, there is also nothing directly supporting it.
 This means that a taxpayer who elects to adopt like-kind treatment is at risk of having the IRS deny such adoption, which would result in the taxpayer having to pay back taxes, plus interest and penalties.

 One option for such a taxpayer is to obtain an opinion letter from a tax attorney prior to adopting like-kind treatment.
 If done correctly, the opinion letter can shield the taxpayer from penalties in the event the IRS rejects the taxpayer’s use of like-kind deferment under Section 1031.